 While the Swedish economy is healthy and it is often depicted as a 'welfare state', the country struggles to keep up with its labour market demand.
-Its labour market stress levels are characterised by a ‘skills-mismatch’, with more employers searching for highly skilled workers.
+Its high labour market stress levels are characterized by a skills mismatch, with more employers searching for highly skilled workers.
 Foreign professionals often face bureaucratic challenges when considering Sweden as a destination, and there is much political debate about improving the situation for international workers.
 This article outlines some of the inner workings of the Swedish talent market and how to tap into these pools.

 The market at a glance

 Those who work for pay or profit for at least one hour a week, or who have a job but are temporarily not at work due to illness, leave or industrial action

 The ratio of the employed to the working age

 % of population (25-44 yrs old) with tertiary graduation rates

 Cost of labour